Honor is the sister company of Huawei; always tries to provide bang for your buck devices at an aggressive price.

 Egregiously, the phone comes with Android Marshmallow v6.0 and EMUI 4.1 out of the box.
 Which is a shame; since it’s almost the end of Q3 of 2017; where all the smartphones should be equipped with Android Nougat and looking forward to Android Oreo.

 The Honor 6 Play will be available at a price tag of $91 (approx Rs 5,900) in China from tomorrow itself.

 Both the smartphones look to be aiming at a budget section of consumers.
-And as of now; nobody knows whether or not they’ll be sold globally.
+And as of now, there is no information if the phones will launch outside of China.